someparty/someparty/source/articles/2020-08-23-green-tartan-beret.html.markdown

 Trois-Rivières quintet [Post-Rough](https://postrough.bandcamp.com/) recently shared a video for their goth-influenced single "Police."
 Described by the band as a "dronish-post-punk hymn," it's a marked departure from the group's early up-tempo material.
 The single appears on the band's recent four-song EP *Vous êtes un personnage de roman*.
 British artist Will Morrison directed the clip.

 This band recorded at Studio Pantouf in Saint-Élie-de-Caxton with engineering from Louis-Philippe Cantin (Perséide) and Pierre Brouillette Hamelin (Rorqual).
-Simon Provencher (Victime, Palissade) mixed the set, with mastering from JP Villemure (Fuudge, Bleu Nuit).
+Simone Provencher (Victime, Palissade) mixed the set, with mastering from JP Villemure (Fuudge, Bleu Nuit).

 Pre-COVID, Post-Rough had plans to release the record in July as part of the Trois-Rivières music festival FestiVoix, but with that gathering understandably sidelined the material's emerging online now.
 Post-Rough features guitarist/vocalist Bastien Mortimer, guitarist Alexis Vaillant-Gamache, bassist Tommy Dupuis, Olivier Durand on synth, and drummer Pierre-Olivier Lessard.